Wyeomyia smithii

-Wyeomyia smithii, the pitcher plant mosquito, is an inquiline mosquito that completes its pre-adult life cycle in the phytotelma of—that is, the water contained by—the purple pitcher plant, Sarracenia purpurea.
+Wyeomyia smithii, the pitcher plant mosquito, is an inquiline mosquito that completes its pre-adult life cycle in the phytotelma (water-filled cavity) of the purple pitcher plant, Sarracenia purpurea.
 In this microcommunity of bacteria, rotifers, protozoa, and midges, W. smithii is the top-level predator; its presence determines the bacterial species diversity within the pitcher.

 W. smithii is not a pest mosquito in general.
 The northern US population does not consume blood at all, while the southern US populations only consume blood after laying an initial egg batch; even then they appear disinterested in feeding.
 In fact, it is the only known mosquito to have both obligatory biting and non-biting populations in the same species.

 Life cycle

 Description of the life cycle

-The life cycle of Wyeomyia smithii begins in either late spring or early fall when the adult female lays her eggs in the phytolema of a purple pitcher plant.
+The life cycle of Wyeomyia smithii begins in either late spring or early fall when the adult female lays her eggs in the phytotelma of a purple pitcher plant.
 The eggs then gestate in the pitcher plant anywhere from 1–8 days before they hatch as larvae.
-The larvae remain in the phytolema feeding on bacteria, micro-animals, and decaying insects.
+The larvae remain in the phytotelma feeding on bacteria, micro-animals, and decaying insects.
 The mosquito larvae will live in the pitcher plant until it goes through its fifth instar about 20 to 22 days after hatching.
 They then emerge as adult mosquitoes ready to mate.
 Wyeomyia smithii females will produce a clutch of fertilized eggs generally within two days of sexual maturity.
 Some populations in the southern United States have also been known to drink blood after producing their first clutch to help produce a second clutch; there are no reports of northern populations displaying this behavior, however.